scottyschup/ruby-curriculum/language-basics/recursion.md

 recursion and the `is_a?` method, write a new `deep_dup` method that will perform a deep duplication.

+* Write a recursive and an iterative Fibonacci method (method should take in a number of Fibonacci numbers to return in an array).
+* Write a recursive [binary search][wiki-binary-search]:
+  `bsearch(array, target)`.
+Hint: you will probably want to use subarrays.
 * RubyQuiz: [Make change](http://www.rubyquiz.com/quiz154.html)
   * Whenever we assign a Ruby Quiz, after solving it, make sure to look at a couple answers and make sure you understand them.